 In a very real way, human society is a “grafting” of the Jewish and Greek cultures and thought.
 Both Jews and Greeks are called to the God of Israel and each in their own unique callings, have had special roles to play in history, both individually and cooperatively.
 Romans 1:16; I Cor.
 1:24

 The call for the gospel to go to the Jew first, and also to the Greek, is first and foremost a literal and natural call.
 These national callings cannot be replaced or erased in time and in eternity.
 Replacement theology, which teaches that the church has replaced natural Israel, has no place in the full counsel of scripture.
 God’s calling of natural Greece also has not ceased nor been replaced by the generic phrase, “Gentiles.”
 The true God of Israel unites His children, whether Jew, Greek or any other nation.
 He doesn’t replace them.
-Unfortunately, what the Greeks sowed in promoting replacement theology, she has also reaped.
-She too has been “replaced” in her unique supportive, expansive and cooperative role?
-Could the result of this be that now when we hear myriads say that to the Jew first and also to the “Greek” has nothing to do with the literal Greek, but to the Hellenistic world generally.
-They fail to see that when Paul uses the word Hellene rather than the word Ethnos in many New Testament scriptures, he means the literal Greek first.
+Could it be that what the Greeks have sowed in replacement theology, they have also reaped and therefore have been “replaced” in their unique supportive, expansive and cooperative role?
+Could the result of this be that now when we hear myriads say that to the Jew first and also to the “Greek” has nothing to do with the literal Greek, (but to the Hellenistic world in general), they fail to see that Paul uses the specific word Hellene rather than the general word Ethnos in many New Testament scriptures to mean the literal Greek first?

-The call to become one new man, where the Messiah becomes all and in all, is not a call to erase our individual identities as Jew, Greek, male or female, but it is a divine invitation to go beyond our own spheres, callings and isolation, in order to become one as the Father and the Son are one Colossians 3:10-11; John 17:20-21, not negating our fundamental and immutable individual roles, but going beyond to emphasize our essential and eternal oneness in and through the God of Israel and the mystery of that oneness.
+The call to become one new man, where the Messiah becomes all and in all, is not a call to erase our individual identities as Jew, Greek, male or female, but it is a divine invitation to go beyond our own spheres, callings and isolation, in order to become one as the Father and the Son are one Colossians 3:10-11; John 17:20-21, emphasizing our essential and eternal oneness in and through the God of Israel and the mystery of that oneness.